Amistad, New Mexico

 Amistad is an unincorporated community in Union County, New Mexico, United States.
 It is located approximately 39 miles south of Clayton on State Route 402.

 History

 Amistad was a stop for cattle drives during the late 19th century.
 In 1906, Henry S. Wannamaker, a Congregational minister, promoted homesteading by placing ads in church newspapers.
 This led to more than 40 older ministers staking claims in Amistad.
 They formed "The Improvement Association" and named the community Amistad, after the Spanish word for friendship.
 A post office was established in 1907.
 At one time there were two newspapers in Amistad.
 The population declined in later years, but Amistad is still inhabited.

+Climate

+According to the Köppen Climate Classification system, Amistad has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Amistad was 108 F on June 29, 1957 and June 16, 1977, while the coldest temperature recorded was -20 F on February 1, 1951, and January 4, 1959.